xymaxim/marc2bib/README.rst

 .. code:: python

-	  # Return required tags and "pages"
+	  # Return required tags and "pages".
 	  convert(record, include=["pages"]) # or "all", "required"

 A note: if you use tag-functions, no need to specify these tags for